Frequently Asked Questions & Answers!

 An ECD is a highly selective detector for compounds containing Chlorine, Bromine, Fluorine, and some other specific classes of compounds.
 However, the fact is that the ECD is radioactive and requires a very long time to warm up and stabilize.
 This usually takes many hours.
 Which is just not in any way practical for field work.
 For these reasons, we have standardized on the BCD detector.
 The BCD is a non-radioactive detector that is sensitive to Bromine and Chloride containing compounds.
 The BCD is great for most of the environmental pollutants.
 And since the BCD takes only a few minutes to heat up and stabilize, making it perfect for field analyses.
 The BCD is slightly less sensitive than the ECD, but we think it is a better choice.
 In addition, there is no radioactive license to deal with.

 The fact is that we actually use Windows XPe as an embedded operating system to run the DPS software.
 An embedded operating system is a smaller version of the full blown system.
-Yes, Windows XP it is old, but it is also the most stable Windows operating system ever.
+Yes, adding an internal computer is more expensive, but it offers much more flexibility.
 A small single board computer inside the GC runs the DPS, Chromatography, and Windows software.
 The internal computer was never meant to be the big computer!
-We run Windows XPe to give the user a familiar view.
-Rest assured that Windows does not run the GC!
-It is just the way that the user changes the GC parameters.
+However, it is big enough to collect and process data in the field on our Portable Companions.
+Rest assured that the embedded Windows does not run the GC!
 All of the control parameters are stored safely within the microprocessors on the boards.
-We only use Windows for the user interface, file storage and networking.
+We only use Windows for the user interface, file storage and networking to the big computer.